 Which Season Are More Likely to Get Cyclones or Storms?

-When dealing with rain within the northern region of Australia it is important to remember that that cyclones and heavier storms are more likely to occur.
-With rains averaging a rainfall of 630mm in recent years, it is crucial to know the region that you’re traveling to.
+When dealing with rain within the northern region of Australia it is important to remember that those cyclones and heavier storms are more likely to occur.
+With rains averaging a rainfall of 630mm (Around 24-inches) in recent years, it is crucial to know the region that you’re traveling to.